Tag: Galicja

 grudnia.
 Pod bima spotkamy się w czwarty dzień chanukowy – w środę, 9 grudnia,

-.
+o godz.
+17.00.
 Radosnej uroczystości patronuje Prezydenta Miasta Roman Ciepiela a

 udział w ceremonii zapowiedział ks. biskup Stanisław Salaterski.